ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 apc.shm_size=64M
 ```

-There's also a similar xdebug configuration file being copied, which is similarly relatively straightforward.
+There's also a similar xdebug configuration file being copied, which is also relatively straightforward.
 XDebug is a great tool for debugging with PHP.
+[I wrote about using it in VS Code a while ago](/2022/php-xdebug-vs-code/).

 ```ini
 zend_extension=xdebug.so